Last updated on 2023-06-27

 - The CTD sensor is not as prone to fouling as the turbidity sensor; however excessive debris accumulation on the conductivity Wenner array (four screw heads) will cause inaccurate conductivity readings.

-- In rare cases the Meter Hydros 21 CTD sensors have had factory production issues that affect data accuracy.
+- In rare cases the Meter Hydros 21 CTD sensors could have a factory production issue that affect data accuracy.
 Quality control checks with calibrated handheld sensors (see Monitoring Station Management) should be used when data are suspect.

 8.2.1 Cleaning Sensors In-Stream